Wells Fargo sweetens brokers' deferred pay, retirement incentives

 Most of Wells’ cash incentives-immediate and deferred-are tied to hitting targets related to improved revenue, creation of financial plans for clients and growth of wealthy households.

-Kowach said that, unlike most of Wells’ rivals, the firm this year is not gearing its bonuses to fee-based, rather than commission-based, accounts.
+Kowach said that, unlike most of Wells’ rivals, the firm this year is gearing many of its bonuses to fee-based, rather than commission-based, accounts.

 “Transactional business is half of our revenue and represents most of our client assets,” Kowach said.
 “I want our people to do great business and help clients win regardless of the compensation model.”